 To see a peer tutor, students can just walk in (2nd floor Library within the Tutoring Center), no appointment necessary.
 To see a faculty tutor, students should sign up for an appointment.
 Students can make appointments at the log-in desk immediately inside the door of the Tutoring Center.

 For the Writing Center email tutoring service, please go to this website, and then follow the instructions to submit your paper for review.

 Hours of Operation

-At its best, tutoring involves a conversation between a tutor and a writer about the ideology, purpose, direction, construction, and execution of a text.
-That conversation can involve the student’s own writing as well as a text the student might be analyzing, reviewing, or summarizing.
-The tutor will work collaboratively with the student to identify and discuss grammatical, mechanical, and editing issues, particularly as those concerns affect a reader’s understanding; however, the student should not expect the tutor to “catch and fix” every error in a paper.
+At its best, tutoring involves a conversation between a tutor and a writer about a text.
+Tutors will work collaboratively with students to identify and discuss grammatical, mechanical, documentation and revision issues, particularly as those concerns affect a reader’s understanding; however, students should not expect tutors to “catch and fix” errors.
 The tutors are also an important resource for students who want to understand and adhere to the expectations of college writing and are new to the discourse community.
-Therefore, tutors will also help students with language choice, documentation of sources, tone, and formality.
-We will work very hard to provide tutoring that is informative, engaging, thought provoking, culturally competent and, ultimately, helpful.
+Therefore, tutors will also help all students make informed decisions about language choice, tone, and formality.
+We will work very hard to provide tutoring that is informative, engaging, thought provoking, ethical, culturally competent and, ultimately, helpful.

 The tutor will discuss grammatical or mechanical issues that impact the readability of the text as well as “large-scale” concerns such as (but not limited to) the following: